TouK/nussknacker-helm/src/README.md

 - Influxdb
 - Grafana
-- Telegraf (used in flink mode)
+- Telegraf (used in flink streaming deployment mode)

-In the `flink` mode, the metrics from Nussknacker are exposed via Prometheus interface.
+In the `flink` streaming deployment mode, the metrics from Nussknacker are exposed via Prometheus interface.
 They are read (and preprocessed) with Telegraf and sent to InfluxDB.
 When using the Lite engine, the metrics are sent directly from pods running scenarios to InfluxDB.
 Grafana with a predefined dashboard is used to visualize process data in Nussknacker.